Invariant theory: Hilbert's theorems

 We are now going to show that x lies in the R-algebra generated by i1,...,in.

 First, let us do this in the case when the elements ρ(ak) all have degree less than d.
 In this case, they are all in the R-algebra generated by i1,...,in (by our induction assumption).
 Therefore, x is also in this R-algebra (since x = ρ(a1)i1 + ... + ρ(an)in).

 In the general case, we cannot be sure that the elements ρ(ak) all have degree less than d.
 But we can replace each ρ(ak) by its homogeneous component of degree d − deg ij.
 As a result, these modified ρ(ak) are still G-invariants (because every homogeneous component of a G-invariant is a G-invariant) and have degree less than d (since deg ik > 0).
 The equation x = ρ(a1)i1 + ... + ρ(an)in still holds for our modified ρ(ak), so we can again conclude that x lies in the R-algebra generated by i1,...,in.

 Hence, by induction on the degree, all elements of RG are in the R-algebra generated by i1,...,in.

+Hilbert-Nagata theorem

+Hilbert's theorem was later generalized as follows.
+Let a group $G$ act on a finitely-generated algebra $A$ over an arbitrary field $k$.
+Suppose that: